biocypher/biocypher/docs/tutorial-ontology.md

 ```

-We can visualise the structure of the ontology as we have before using
+We can visualise the structure of the ontology as we have before.
+Instead of
+using `bc.show_ontology_structure()` however, we can use the `bc.summary()`
+method to show the structure and simultaneously check for duplicates and missing
-`driver.show_ontology_structure()`, and we observe that the `complex` class is
+labels.
+This is useful for debugging purposes, and we can see that the import
+was completed without encountering duplicates, and all labels in the input are
+accounted for in the schema configuration.
+We also observe in the tree that the
-now a synonym for the `macromolecular complex` class (their being synonyms
+`complex` class is now a synonym for the `macromolecular complex` class (their
-indicated as an equals sign):
+being synonyms indicated as an equals sign):

 ```{code-block} text